List of fictitious stories in Romance of the Three Kingdoms: Battle of Changsha

 Historically, Han Xuan surrendered to Liu Bei as part of the Battle of Jiangling in 208 without conflict, and Wei Yan was one of Liu Bei's personal retainers and rose through the ranks to become a general; he had nothing to do with Han Xuan and Huang Zhong.
+Besides, Wei Yan was one of Zhuge Liang's most trusted warriors and generals during his northern expeditions, with Wei Yan participating all five expeditions as Zhuge Liang's military advisor.

 Liu Bei and Lady Sun's marriage

 Zhou Yu suggests the "beauty scheme" (美人計) to Sun Quan to seize control of Jing Province (covering present-day Hubei and Hunan) from Liu Bei.
 In the plan, Sun Quan sends Lü Fan to lure Liu Bei to his territory under the pretext of marrying Sun Quan's sister, Lady Sun, to strengthen the Sun–Liu alliance.
 Once Liu Bei arrives, Sun Quan will then hold him hostage in exchange for Jing Province.
 However, Zhuge Liang foils Zhou Yu's plan, and Liu Bei ends up marrying Lady Sun for real.
 Liu Bei also manages to leave Sun Quan's territory with his bride and return to Jing Province safely.
 When Zhou Yu leads his troops in pursuit of Liu Bei, he falls into an ambush by Liu Bei's forces.
 Liu Bei's men chant: "(Zhou Yu)'s brilliant strategy brings peace to the world.
 He lost both the Lady and his soldiers." (周郎妙計安天下，賠了夫人又折兵！) Zhou Yu coughs blood and faints.